 - 1. Open your student slides - 2.
-Solve the puzzles by dragging the Scratch blocks in the correct order while AVOIDING any black boxes! - 3.
+Solve the puzzles by dragging the Scratch blocks in the correct order - 3.
 When you're done, switch with a partner and check each other's work - 4.
 Raise your hand if you have any questions!